ryan-mcclue/musings/tower-of-knowledge.md

 Along the moon line, there is a very slight pull to the moon.
 The resultant force vectors around the earth are directed towards the centre.
 This increases water pressure, and results in oceans being squeezed.
-Similar to squeezing a balloon, get bulges at either side.
+Only oceans as very large surface area Similar to squeezing a balloon, get bulges at either side.

 Solstices mark the astronomical (as oppose to calendar meteorological) start of summer (sun reaches highest point in sky; longest daylight of year) and winter.